three glasses of bloody mary cocktails on black table with black background

 Cons:

-Get Your Russian Vodka From the Source
+Get the Best Vodka in Russa Straight From the Source

 bottle of vodka in ice bucket with black background